Getting Your Respiratory or Lung Injury Covered by The DBA

-Civilian workers are exposed to many of the same risks as soldiers, and respiratory illness and inhalation injuries have been increasingly diagnosed civilian employees of U.S. government contractors overseas.
-This is especially the case for the civilian contractors who returned from Iraq and Afghanistan, where the incidence of lung injuries has been shown to be much higher.
-And, while civilian workers in some areas may be at a greater risk for some types of lung injuries, these life-threatening or life-altering diseases can develop virtually anywhere that contractors work overseas.
+Civilian workers are exposed to many of the same risks as soldiers when working overseas.
+Respiratory illness and inhalation injuries have been increasingly common for these overseas civilian workers.
+This is especially the case for the civilian contractors who are returning from Iraq and Afghanistan.
+While civilian workers in some areas may be at a greater risk for some types of lung injuries, these life-threatening or life-altering diseases can develop virtually anywhere.

-The truth is that civilian workers have been—and may still be—at risk for a whole range of potential lung and breathing issues while working for defense contractors, including:
+The truth is that civilian workers have been, and may always be, at risk for a whole range of potential lung and breathing issues while working overseas, including:

 - Respiratory conditions related to burn-pit exposure

 - Mesothelioma and asbestos-related diseases

 - Lung injuries related to inhalation of sand, dust, smoke, and other potentially harmful substances